ninjagator/NinjaFormKit/README.md

 ```

-## Usage
+## Quick Start

-In your `+page.server.ts`, define a `formConfig` object to configure your form.
-You can specify options such as the form method, action, fields, and validation rules.
-To ensure type safety, ensure that your `formConfig` conforms to `FormConfig`.
-Note: `formConfig` should be defined outside the load function to ensure that the actions have access.
+To configure your form, define a formConfig object in your `+page.server.ts` file.
+This object allows you to specify form properties such as method, action, fields, and validation rules.
+For optimal type safety, ensure your formConfig adheres to the FormConfig interface.
+Important: Define `formConfig` outside the load function to guarantee accessibility within actions.

 ```ts